sfoutz0205/budget-tracker/README.md

 ## Instructions ##

-* Enter a description of the transaction, and the amount into the input fields and press either 'add funds' or 'subtract funds' based on your needs.
-The transaction will be logged and added to the visual graph below.
+* Enter a description of the transaction, and the amount into the input fields and press either 'add funds' or 'subtract funds'.
+The transaction will be logged and added to the visual graph below, and an updated total will appear at the top of the screen.
 * All transactions will be saved and remain in the application despite refreshing or exiting the application.
 * When the link above is visited in the browser, a ➕ inside a circle should also appear in the URL address bar.
 Click to download the application to your home screen.
 * Any transactions completed while offline will be automatically be added and saved upon connecting to the network.